morris/vanilla-todo/README.md

 - Low coupling
 - The result is literally just a bunch of HTML, CSS, and JS files.
 - Straight-forward, zero-config testing with Playwright
-  - Including code coverage
+  - Includes code coverage

-All source files (HTML, CSS and JS) combine to **under 2400 lines of code**, including comments and empty lines.
+All source files (HTML, CSS and JS) combine to **under 3000 lines of code**, including comments and empty lines.

-For comparison, prettifying the original TeuxDeux's minified JS application bundle yields **52678 LOC** (05/2022).
+For comparison, prettifying the original TeuxDeux's minified JS assets yields **81602 LOC** (12/2023).

 _To be fair, my implementation misses quite a few features from the original.
 I suspect a fully equivalent clone to be well below 10000 LOC, though._

 #### 5.2.2.
 The Verbose